maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 Now it's not redoing the work of consolidation each frame, but it is doing a lot and a lot that is very specific to what the layer wants.
 This leads to a few interesting issues.
 - That's a lot of commands that are fairly similar in every render layer.
 Not a tiny amount of duplication there.
-- This is more specific logic than I want to see in a rendering loop.
+- This is more specific logic than we'd want to see in a rendering loop.
 Remember, this runs every frame.
 - If your data is not in tile form, it's going to be hard to render.

 That last one is really interesting and we can find an example in MapLibre Native itself.
-I recommend the [Render Location Indicator Layer](https://github.com/maplibre/maplibre-gl-native/blob/main/src/mbgl/renderer/layers/render_location_indicator_layer.cpp).
+Look to the [Render Location Indicator Layer](https://github.com/maplibre/maplibre-gl-native/blob/main/src/mbgl/renderer/layers/render_location_indicator_layer.cpp).
 Here's where this approach trips up... rolls down the hill... into a pile of broken glass.
 You can feel the developers' pain in this module.

 If you're not familiar with real time rendering toolkits, I'll put it this way.
 Managing the logic for a location puck that updates every time the user moves should not involve direct OpenGL calls.
 It should be abstracted, at least a little.